pyudev/pyudev/README.rst

 pyudev is a LGPL_ licensed, pure Python_ binding for libudev_, the device and hardware management and information library for Linux.
-It supports almost all libudev_ functionality, you can enumerate devices, query device properties and attributes or monitor devices, including asynchronous monitoring with threads, or within the event loops of Qt, Glib or wxPython.
+It supports almost all libudev_ functionality.
+You can enumerate devices, query device properties and attributes or monitor devices, including asynchronous monitoring with threads, or within the event loops of Qt, Glib or wxPython.